-- Encourage reading every night – including short periods of read aloud.
+Encourage reading every night – including short periods of reading aloud.
 We cannot stress how important reading is.
 A student who reads less than a minute per day outside of school reads only 8,000 to 21,000 words per year.
 However, a student who reads 20 minutes per day outside of school reads almost 2 million words per year!
 Please encourage your child to fill in their Reading Log.

-- Use real life opportunities such as shopping and cooking to discuss money, time, addition and other mathematical concepts.
+- Use real-life opportunities such as shopping and cooking to discuss money, time, addition and other mathematical concepts.

 - Encourage random acts of kindness.
 This could be anything from using manners, to writing a card to a grandparent.

 - Ensuring that your child is getting an appropriate amount of sleep each night.
-It is recommended that children between ages 6-11 get at least 10 hours of sleep each night.
-To ensure that they are alert, engaged and ready to learn each morning.
+It is recommended that children between ages 6-11 get at least 10 hours of sleep each night to ensure that they are alert, engaged and ready to learn each morning.

 - SeeSaw: Students will be uploading a piece or two of their work that they are most proud of every week to SeeSaw.
 At home, students and parents can view what has been added to the journal and make positive comments on other submissions.
 Students may choose to share other elements of their lives to the journal as inspiration for Writer’s Workshop (for eg. a new pet, an inspiring image or something exciting happening at home).